fluffynuts/autofatsort/trunk/README.txt

 Actual installation:

-1) copy devmon and devmon_local to somewhere in your home (I have a scripts folder in my home folder, for example)
+1) copy devmon, devmon_local and sort_on_unmount to somewhere in your home (I have a scripts  folder in my home folder, for example)
 2) in KDE, launch the Autostarts manager (click the "K" and type "autostarts" to find it) and add devmon_local as a startup script.
 If you're not using KDE then you can use the startup manager for your desktop to do this (GNOME and